-Woopra’s Segments allow you to bring together demographics, behaviors and actions to identify groups of users based on a sequence of actions and/or their engagement with your product.
+Woopra’s Segments allow you to bring together demographics, behaviors, and events to identify groups of customers based on a sequence of events and/or their engagement with your product.

-Segments enable you to quickly act on logical groups, ask the right questions and make your product more valuable to your customers.
+Segments enable you to act on logical groups quickly, ask the right questions and make your product more valuable to your customers.

-You can build behavioral Segments in the Configure section of Woopra that can be applied to analytics across all Woopra’s report types such as Trends, Journeys and People Reports.
-You could also build custom Segments within any analytics report and save it in the report with a single click!
+You can build behavioral Segments in the Configure section of Woopra that can be applied to analytics across all of Woopra’s report types, such as Trends, Journeys, and Profile Reports.
+You could also build custom Segments within any analytics report and save them in the report with a single click!

 To better understand Segments, think of them as a way of tracking groups of people sharing the same behavioral attributes.

-As mentioned above, there are two ways to create Segments in Woopra.
-You can either create a Segment in the Configure section of your account or you can create them on the fly within an analytics report.
+As mentioned, there are two ways to create Segments in Woopra.
+You can either create a Segment in the Configure section of your account or you can create them within an analytics report.